 Isn’t emptying a tank a tedious job, where you have to move buckets of water forwards and backward?
 The utility valve of the Fluval FX4 canister filter works like a genie and saves you from the mess of buckets.
 It allows you to attach a hose to the utility valve and empties the tank in no time.
 You can keep the other end of the hose at a nearby window or in the sink.

 Just remember to switch off the filter before emptying it, and rest the gravity takes care of the whole thing.

 Now the drawback of the valve is that it can not help you in filling the tank.
 You will still have to use buckets for that purpose.

 The model is designed beautifully and is compact to perfectly find a place in small spaces.
-The exact measurements of the Canister Filter are as follows: 15.6 x 15.6 x 17.7.
-It’s always good to cross-check the measurements of the filter with the available space before purchasing it or else it’s only going to invite unwanted expenses later on.
+The exact measurements of the canister filter are as follows: 15.6 x 15.6 x 17.7.
+It’s always good to cross-check the dimensions of the filters with the available space before purchasing it or else it’s only going to invite unwanted expenses later on.

 Though nobody cares about the beauty of the filter as it is not a prime concern for anyone, yet with the purchase of Fluval FX4, you can be relieved about its appearance as it looks really good and has a very subtle and professional look.